jiangj-niaid/EPI/0README-abs.txt

 0.README

-This is for the 340abs data set, H-chains and L-chains separate runs
+This is for the 340abs data set, H-chains and L-chains need separate runs

 PREPARE: